noseka1/noseka1.github.io/source/_posts/2018-01-12-edge-security-for-your-cloud-application-part-ii.markdown

 {% img /images/posts/edge_security_for_your_cloud_application_poc_arch.svg 1000 Architecture Overview %}

 We're going to spin up two virtual instances.
-The edge instance will host our service running in the cloud.
-The client instance will be host a client that will be accessing our edge service.
+The edge instance will host our edge service.
+The client instance will host the client that will be accessing our edge service.
 For the sake of POC, the edge service is going to be an Apache web server and we're going to use the curl command-line utility in place of the client.
-The battle-proven HAProxy is going to play the role of the client-side as well as the server-side proxy.
+The battle-proven HAProxy is going to play the role of the client-side as well as the server-side proxy, securing the client-server communication.

 ## Getting started

 You can start off with creating two CentOS 7 instances in AWS.
 Choose a minimalist t2.micro instance type which is sufficient for our proof of concept.
 In the security groups settings, make sure that in addition to the SSH port you have also enabled access to port 443 (HTTPS) from anywhere.

-After the instances booted up, let's install HAProxy on both instances:
+After the instances booted up, install HAProxy on both instances:

 {% codeblock lang:sh %}
 $ yum install -y haproxy